Julie-Fabre/bombcell/README.md

 #### Why do I have less units in bombcell's outputs than in kilosort?

-You have the same number of units (try to do `length(qMetric)` and `length(unique(spike_templates))` to check), but they stored in the bombcell structure slightly differently.
+You have the same number of units (try to do `length(qMetric)` and `length(unique(spike_templates))` to check), but they are  stored in the bombcell structure slightly differently.
 Because kilosort drops units at the last stages of algorithm but does not re-label them, you often end up with a larger maximum template label than there are templates.
 To store things more efficiently, bombcell re-indexes all the units, giving them a label from 1 to the number of unique templates.
 But fear not, you can still get Kilosort's original label with `qMetric.clusterID - 1`.

 #### Why do my qMetric.clusterID not correspond to kilosort?